Vanessa Lachey: Personal life

 In 2006, she began dating singer Nick Lachey after appearing in the video for his song "What's Left of Me".
 The couple became engaged in November 2010, and married on July 15, 2011, at Sir Richard Branson's private Necker Island in the British Virgin Islands.
 They were both born on November 9, seven years apart.
-They have three children, born in September 2012, January 2015, and December 2016.
+They have three children, two sons born in September 2012 and December 2016, and one daughter born in January 2015.
+Their eldest son was born during the production of the fifth season of Wipeout.